silviozambonunitn/OneGenE_FANTOM/README.md

 # OneGenE_FANTOM
-Repository of my internship in the RDDS lab of the University of Trento
+Repository of my internship in the RDDS lab of the University of Trento.
+This includes scripts to post process and validate data from the OneGenE project, elaborated by the Tn-Grid project using BOINC.
+This repository contains absolute paths to files in the RDDS1 server, so it's meant to be executed there after git pulling.
+Some scripts, expecially in R, can't run on systems having less than 80 GB of RAM.
 ## PI
 Toma Tebaldi, Enrico Blanzieri
 ### What is this about?